tldr-pages/tldr/pages/linux/rc-service.md

 # rc-service

-> Locate and run OpenRC services with arguments
+> Locate and run OpenRC services with arguments.
 > See also `openrc`.

 - Show a service's status: